 - Garnering summary judgment for an international financial services firm in Illinois in a lawsuit brought by a floor trader under state law alleging unpaid bonuses and commissions.

 - Obtaining dismissal of FLSA collective action claims based on mootness for a bank, which had made an offer of judgment to the named plaintiff.
 Ward v.
 The Bank of New York, 455 F. Supp.
 2d 262 (S.D.N.Y.
 2006).

 - Winning a reversal of a district court ruling against a government contractor client and convincing the appeals court to grant a summary judgment in the client's favor for a claim for monies arising from the increase in wages under the Service Contract Act.
 Lear Siegler Servs., Inc. v.
 Rumsfeld, 457 F.3d 1262 (Fed.
 Cir.
 2006).

 The cost of violating federal or state wage and hour laws can be high.
 To avoid liability and limit claims, we have developed innovative techniques for our clients.
 Among our many services, Epstein Becker Green attorneys offer wage and hour training to human resources personnel, in-house counsel, and managers.
-Our attorneys have authored and edited numerous publications on the FLSA and state law, including the following four Thompson Publishing Group books: The Employer's Guide to The Fair Labor Standards Act; The Fair Labor Standards Act Handbook for States, Local Governments and Schools; FLSA Exemption Handbook; and Public Employer's Guide to FLSA Employee Classification.
+Our attorneys have authored and edited numerous publications on the FLSA and state law, including the following four Thomson Publishing Group books: The Employer's Guide to The Fair Labor Standards Act; The Fair Labor Standards Act Handbook for States, Local Governments and Schools; FLSA Exemption Handbook; and Public Employer's Guide to FLSA Employee Classification.
 Please visit Thomson Reuters for more information about these publications.